Nudge: Accelerating Overdue Pull Requests Towards Completion

 Table \ref{Comments-comparison} shows the number of positive and negative reactions to notifications, both for Nudge-LT and Nudge-FULL.
 For the vast majority (93\%-97\%) the developers actually provided an explicit verdict.

-For Nudge-LT, the majority of verdicts (2062/3891, 53\%) was negative.
+For Nudge-LT, the majority of verdicts (2062/3891, 53\%) were negative.
 This suggests that nudges based on lifetime predictions alone are not considered sufficiently helpful.

-For Nudge-FULL, by contrast, the vast majority of verdicts (3199/4018, 80\%) was positive.
+For Nudge-FULL, by contrast, the vast majority of verdicts (3199/4018, 80\%) were positive.
 When also including non-responses in the total, the percentage of positive resolutions remains high, at 73\% (3199/4383).
-This makes it clear that the activity detection and actor identification of Nudege-FULL clearly contribute to the positive perception of Nudge.
+This makes it clear that the activity detection and actor identification of Nudge-FULL clearly contribute to the positive perception of Nudge.

-Note also that a positive feedback of 73\% is substantial if we look at it in isolation.
+Note also that positive feedback of 73\% is substantial if we look at it in isolation.
 Various studies have shown that users tend to provide explicit negative feedback when they do not like or agree with a recommendation while not so explicit about positive feedback \cite{10.1145/2043932.2043957, 10.1145/3289600.3291003}.
 73\% of the developers who received Nudge notifications explicitly resolving the notifications positively indicates a clear positive sentiment that the developers exhibit towards the Nudge service.